Damian Abraham

 Damian Abraham (also known as Father Damian, Pink Eyes and Mr. Damian) is a Canadian musician and presenter who first came to prominence as the vocalist for the band Fucked Up.

 Career

 Abraham formed Fucked Up in Toronto in 2001.
-To date the band has released five studio albums, numerous singles, and were the winners of the 2009 Polaris Music Prize.
+The band has released nine studio albums as of 2024, numerous singles, and was the winner of the 2009 Polaris Music Prize.
 On several occasions Abraham has joined Dinosaur Jr. for guest vocals when they have appeared live in Toronto.